openstack-archive/tripleo-quickstart/roles/convert-image/README.md

   separate from the install list so that it can be allowed to fail without failing the conversion)
-* `overcloud_full_root_pwd`: If set the defined password will set for the root user on the overcloud-full image.
+* `overcloud_full_root_pwd`: If set the defined password will set for the root user on the overcloudl image.
 The resulting overcloud and undercloud instances will have the password set.